icerpc/icerpc-docs/pages/icerpc/slic-transport/streams.md

 Each side of a stream maintains a reads and writes closed state.
 When the application is done sending data on a stream, it closes writes on the stream.
 When it's done reading data, it closes reads.

-The update of the closed state must trigger the sending of a control frame:
+The update of the closed state must trigger the sending of one of the following frame:

 - When reads are closed, the transport implementation must send a [StreamReadsClosed][stream-reads-closed-frame] frame.
   Upon receiving this frame, the peer must stop sending data over the stream and close the stream writes.

 - When writes are closed, the transport implementation must send a [StreamWritesClosed][stream-writes-closed-frame] frame.
 Upon receiving this frame, the peer must stop reading data from the stream and close the stream reads.